 The Find on Disk command shows a folder selection screen that is very similar to the one shown by Project|Open Folder.

-You can type in the path to the folder containing the files you want to search through into the drop-down list at the top.
+You can enter the path to the folder containing the files you want to search through into the drop-down list at the top.
 If you have recently searched through files from this folder, you can select it from the drop-down list.
 EditPad Pro remembers the last 16 folders.
 Another way to select the folder is to browse for it using the folder tree.
 The drop-down list and folder tree are automatically kept in sync.

 Mark the option “recurse through subfolders” if you also want to search through files contained in subfolders of the folder you selected.